-&lt;sup>74For simplicity's sake I will collapse the set of objectively correct dimensional systems into a single dimensional system.
-In group theory this operation is called "quotienting" and the resultant quotient dimensional system can be understood as that invariant under all of the transformations between different dimensional bases.
-A similar structuralist defense of dimensional realism can be found in Jacobs (2024), though he does not take on the historical orientation I have here.
+67. For simplicity's sake I will collapse the set of objectively correct dimensional systems into a single dimensional system.
+In group theory, this operation is called "quotienting," and the resultant quotient dimensional system can be understood as that invariant under all of the transformations among different dimensional bases.
+A similar structuralist defense of dimensional realism can be found in Jacobs (2024), although he does not take on the historical orientation that I have here.